Sea of Galilee: State of Israel

-In February 2018, the city of Tiberias requested a desalination plant to treat the water coming from the Sea of Galilee and demanded a new water source for the city.
-March 2018 was the lowest point in water income to the lake since 1927.

-In September 2018 the Israeli energy and water office announced a project to pour desalinated water from the Mediterranean Sea into the Sea of Galilee using a tunnel.
-The tunnel is expected to be the largest of its kind in Israel and will transfer half of the Mediterranean desalted water and will move 300 to 500 million cubic meters of water per year.
-The plan is said to cost five billion shekels.
-Giora Eiland led the meetings with German counterparts to find a suitable contractor to build the project.
+Geology

+The lake lies in the center of the Jordan Valley, in the northern part of the Syrian-African rift.
+Several directions of tectonic movements characterize the region, mirroring the patterns typical of the entire Syrian-African rift: north–south movements, which started about 20 million years ago; stretching movements in the east–west direction, which began later, at the beginning of the Pleistocene (about 1.8 million years ago), and caused the subsidence of the lake area.

+As a result of horizontal shifts in the north–south direction and subsidence of the area, a lake was formed, with an asymmetrical bottom—steeper in the east and a gentler in the west.
+In the southern part an underwater cliff is present, covered by the lake's sediments.
+The cliff is distinct in the western part and less so in the east.

+The Sea of Galilee in its current form was preceded by Lake Lisan, which extended from the northern Sea of Galilee to Hatzeva in the south, more than 200 km from the present southernmost point of the lake.
+Lake Lisan was preceded by Lake Ovadia, a much smaller fresh water lake.
+Lake Kinneret was formed in its current form less than 20,000 years ago, as a result of tectonic subsidence and the shrinking up of Lake Lisan.

 Archaeology

-In 1986 the Ancient Galilee Boat, also known as the Jesus Boat, was discovered on the north-west shore of the Sea of Galilee during a drought when water levels receded.
+In 1986 the Ancient Galilee Boat, also known as the Jesus Boat, was discovered on the northwest shore during a drought when water levels receded.
 It is an ancient fishing boat from the 1st century AD, and although there is no evidence directly linking the boat to Jesus and his disciples, it nevertheless is an example of the kind of boat that Jesus and his disciples, some of whom were fishermen, may have used.

 During a routine sonar scan in 2003 (finding published in 2013), archaeologists discovered an enormous conical stone structure.
 The structure, which has a diameter of around 230 ft, is made of boulders and stones.
-The ruins are estimated to be between 2,000 and 12,000 years old, and are about 10 m underwater.
+The ruins are estimated to be between 2,000 and 12,000 years old and are about 10 m underwater.
 The estimated weight of the monument is over 60,000 tons.
 Researchers explain that the site resembles early burial sites in Europe and was likely built in the early Bronze Age.

 In February 2018, archaeologists discovered seven intact mosaics with Greek inscriptions.
-One inscription, one of the longest found to date in western Galilee, gives the names of donors and the names and positions of church officials, including Irenaeus, the bishop of Tyre in 445.
+One inscription, at five meters one of the longest found to date in western Galilee, gives the names of donors and the names and positions of church officials, including Irenaeus, bishop of Tyre in 445.
 Another mosaic mentions a woman as a donor to the church's construction.
 This inscription is the first in the region to mention a female donor.